 29.1 The Borrower may not assign to any third party its status as a party, its rights and obligations under this Agreement, unless All Lenders and the Agent give their prior consent in writing.

-29.2 A Lender may assign to any third party its status as a party to this Agreement, or all or any part of its rights and obligations associated therewith, if the Borrower and the Agent give their prior consent in writing (except for the assignments of the Loan Receivables set forth in Clause 24 or Clause 30) and all requirements described in the items below are fulfilled (hereinafter in this clause, a Lender which made such assignment as an “Assigning Lender” and which accepted such assignment as a “Successive Lender”).
-The Borrower and the Agent may not unreasonably withhold their consent, and the Agent, upon such assignment, shall notify All Lenders of such assignment pursuant to the provisions of Clause 33.6.
+29.2 A Lender may assign to any third party its status as a party to this Agreement, or all or any part of its rights and obligations associated therewith, if the Borrower and the Agent give their prior consent in writing and all requirements described in the items below are fulfilled (hereinafter, a Lender which made such assignment as an “Assigning Lender” and which accepted such assignment as a “Successive Lender”).
+The Borrower and the Agent may not unreasonably withhold their consent, and the Agent, upon such assignment, shall notify All Lenders of such assignment.

-(i) The Borrower’s consent includes the consent for assignment of the Loan Receivables, and bears an incontrovertible date (kakutei-hizuke) as of the date of the assignment.
+(i) If, due to such assignment, the Loan Receivables or any other receivables that the Assigning Lender holds against the Borrower under this Agreement are assigned to the Successive Lender, the Borrower’s consent must include the consent for assignment of those receivables and bear an incontrovertible date (kakutei-hizuke) as of the date of the assignment.

-(ii) If any partial assignment of the status under this Agreement is made, both the Assigning Lender and the Successive Lender shall become a Lender under this Agreement and each provision of this Agreement shall be applicable to such Lender on and after the date of the assignment, and the Commitment Amount of the Assigning Lender prior to the assignment of the status (the “Pre-assignment Commitment Amount”) shall be reduced by an amount separately agreed upon between the Assigning Lender and the Successive Lender (the “Reduced Amount”) and thereafter the Commitment Amount equal to the Reduced Amount shall apply to the Successive Lender.
-If the Assigning Lender owns any Loan Receivables (such Loan Receivables, hereafter, the “Pre-assignment Loan Receivables”), all receivables in relation to the Pre-assignment Loan Receivables, including principal, interest and default interest, will be divided in proportion to the Reduced Ratio (as defined below) and such divided receivables pursuant to the Reduced Ratio (the “Assignable Loan Receivables”) shall be assigned to the Successive Lender.
+(ii) If any partial assignment of the status under this Agreement is made, both the Assigning Lender and the Successive Lender shall become a Lender under this Agreement and each provision of this Agreement shall be applicable to such Lender on and after the date of the assignment, and the Commitment Amount of the Assigning Lender prior to the assignment of the status (the “Pre-assignment Commitment Amount”) shall be reduced by an amount separately agreed upon between the Assigning Lender and the Successive Lender (the “Reduced Amount”) and thereafter the Commitment Amount equal to the Reduced Amount (or, if the relevant Successive Lender has already been a Lender before the relevant assignment is made, the Commitment Amount calculated by adding the amount equal to the relevant Reduced Amount to the Commitment Amount of the relevant Lender as of the time before the assignment is made) shall apply to the Successive Lender.
+If the Assigning Lender owns any Loan Receivables (such Loan Receivables, hereafter, the “Pre-assignment Loan Receivables”), all receivables in relation to the Pre-assignment Loan Receivables, including principal, interest and default interest, will be divided in proportion to the ratio of the Reduced Amount to the Pre-assignment Commitment Amount (the “Reduced Ratio”) and such divided receivables pursuant to the Reduced Ratio (the “Assignable Loan Receivables”) shall be assigned to the Successive Lender.

 (iii) The Successive Lender is [type of business engaged in by the Successive Lender].

-(iv) If a partial assignment is made with respect to its status under this Agreement, the value of (i) the Reduced Amount and (ii) the difference between the Pre-assignment Commitment Amount and the Reduced Amount are equal to or more than [ ] hundred million yen, and the value of (i) the amount of the Assignable Loan Receivables and (ii) the difference of the Pre-assigned Loan Receivables and the Assignable Loan Receivables are equal to or more than [ ] hundred million yen.
+(iv) If a partial assignment is made with respect to its status under this Agreement, (a) the value of (i) the Reduced Amount and (ii) the difference between the Pre-assignment Commitment Amount and the Reduced Amount are equal to or more than [ ] hundred million yen, and (b) if the Assigning Lender holds the Loan Receivables, the value of (i) the amount of the Assignable Loan Receivables and (ii) the difference of the Pre-assigned Loan Receivables and the Assignable Loan Receivables are equal to or more than [ ] hundred million yen, unless the Assignor is a Lender who also acts as the Agent.

-(v) No withholding tax or other taxes arise from any assignment pursuant to Clause 29.2, and there will be no increase in the amount of the Borrower’s interest expense payable to the Successive Lender; [except for any assignment of status to a foreign affiliate due to any revocation of the Lender’s lending business in Japan.]
+(v) No withholding tax or other taxes arise from any assignment pursuant to Clause 29.2, and there will be no increase in the amount of the Borrower’s interest expense payable to the Successive Lender; [except for any assignment of status to the Lender’s foreign Subsidiary or Affiliate due to any revocation of the Lender’s lending business in Japan.]